Pregnant radiation worker 2025

 Contact us

 The radiation doesnt travel very far from the treatment area.
 So it is usually safe to be with other people.
-However, as a precaution you will need to avoid very close contact with children and pregnant women for a time.
+However, as a precaution you will need to avoid very close contact with children and pregnant women for some time.
 Your treatment team will give you specific advice about this.